Abnurkan97/ABNUR_BOILERPLATE/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules

+##  Screenshots (if applicable):
+If applicable, add screenshots to help explain your changes.